redhat-developer/devspaces-chectl/README.md

       parameter is used only when the installer is the operator

   --debug
       Enables the debug mode for CodeReady Workspaces server.
-To debug CodeReady Workspaces Server from localhost use 'server:debug' command.
+To debug CodeReady Workspaces server from localhost use 'server:debug' command.

   --deployment-name=deployment-name